Bob Russell (British politician): Career

 Prior to standing as parliamentary candidate for the Liberal Democrats, Russell stood unsuccessfully for Parliament for Colchester in 1979 as a Labour candidate.

 Russell was the Liberal Democrats' spokesman on Culture, Media and Sport from 2002 to 2005, when he was replaced by Don Foster.
 He was a member of the Liberal Democrat Shadow Defence team until the formation of the Conservative – Liberal Democrat Coalition Government on 11 May 2010, at which point he became a backbencher.

 At the 2010 general election Russell's majority was 6,982 votes (15.1%).
 In 2011, Russell was a member of the special Select Committee set up to scrutinise the Armed Forces Bill which was passed.

 During his period in parliament, Russell was a member of the Beveridge Group, vice-chair of the All Party Parliamentary Flag Group and sat on the Defence Select Committee.

 Following his defeat at the 2015 general election, he was appointed the High Steward of Colchester (also known as High Sheriff of Colchester), a position he currently holds.
-He stood at the 2017 general election as the Liberal Democrat candidate for his former seat, but slumped to third place.
+He stood at the 2017 general election as the Liberal Democrat candidate for his former seat, finishing in third place.